AUDITION GUIDE

 Girls, aged 12-18

 · solid color camisole leotard, no adornment.
-Simple, unembellished ballet skirt may be worn, but must be removed if requested by the Director of Casting
+Simple, unembellished ballet skirt may be worn.

 · pink or skin tone tights (should match slippers)